claint76/inivation-docs/Software user guides/AEDAT_file_formats.md

 The file starts with several required header lines, as specified [here](#header-lines).
-The [version header line](#common-version-header) is always the first one, followed by the 3.1 format header line, followed by any others.
+The [version header line](#common-version-header) is always the first one, followed by the 3.1 format header line, followed by any others and last the header end line.

-After this is an optional [header](#common-version-header), followed by one initial, optional configuration event packet, that holds all the initial device configuration with a timestamp of zero (to guarantee monotonicity), and then a series of typed event packets, which contain in turn all the various events.
+After the header, a series of typed event packets, which contain in turn all the various events, are written out.

-All integer data and fields are always signed and little-endian!
+All integer data and fields are always signed and little-endian.
 This is a departure from previous AEDAT formats, motivated by the fact all the systems we support, currently x86(_64) and ARM, are in fact native little-endian systems, and doing so avoids unnecessary conversion